tim-roberts1/tva/CONTRIBUTING.md

 ## Workspaces

-We use Yarn 2 workspaces so each workspace is a NPM package or our docs website.
+We use Yarn 2 workspaces so each workspace is an NPM package or our docs website.
 All NPM packages are located in the `packages` directory and our docs are located in `website`.
 You will find easy start up commands for every workspace in the project root package.json file.

 All you need to do is run `yarn install` once you are in your online editor.